ljupche98/EPFL-Tweets-Sentiment-Classification/README.md

 * Make the current working directory of the terminal equal to the root of this repository.
 * Execute ```python3 run.py```.

-Note that the weight training prodecure is not 100% reproducible.
-Even with the sameseeds set, every run on the same machine results in slightly different results.
-These differences are initially small, but they accumulate with every epoch.
-For instance, after one epoch of LSTM+GRU model, difference in accuracy on validation set becomes +-0.1%.

 ### Additional results
 If you want to run the classical machine learning models, execute: